Solvetronix/MacSSH/QUICK_INSTALL.md

 ## ⚠️ macOS blocked the application?

 This is normal!
-MacSSH is not signed with Apple Developer ID.

-### Solution:
+Follow these steps:

 1. **System Settings** → **Privacy & Security**
 2. Find **"MacSSH" was blocked**
 3. Click **"Open Anyway"**